 You Can Keep Your Employees Healthy with Bottle-Free Water Coolers

 Quench bottle-free water coolers feature several sanitization features, including LED ultraviolet (UV) light sanitization and antimicrobial surface protection.
 Our UV-C sanitization technology helps prevent the growth of potentially harmful micro-organisms in water.
 The UV lamp is located inside the water storage tank to help maintain the cleanliness of the water and surfaces of the tank.
-Antimicrobial surface protection is silver ion-based technology that is built into the outside surfaces of the water machine to inhibit the growth of mold and mildew.
+Antimicrobial surface protection is silver ion-based technology that is built into the outside surfaces of the water machine.

 The combination of UV light sanitization and antimicrobial surface protection ensures that the inside and outside surfaces of your water machine are protected against micro-organisms.
 Many Quench water coolers come with both of these cleaning features, including the Q7 Series and the Q5 Series.